simeononsecurity/simeononsecurity.ch/content/articles/decoding-slow-cpu-performance_-causes-and-solutions/index.en.md

 ### Outdated or incompatible hardware

 Outdated or incompatible hardware can significantly impact CPU performance.
-When the hardware components of a system are not compatible with each other or are outdated, it can lead to bottlenecks and inefficiencies in processing data.
+When the hardware components of a system aren't compatible with each other or are outdated, it can lead to bottlenecks and inefficiencies in processing data.
 This can result in slower overall system performance and reduced productivity.

 To address this issue: